Axpo Holding: History

-The most notable acquisitions are the full take-over of the German Volkswind (2015) and the French Urbasolar (2019).
+The most notable acquisitions have been the full take-over of the German Volkswind (2015) and the French Urbasolar (2019).
 In addition, Axpo holds an interest of 24.1% in Global Tech I. The off-shore wind farm has been in operation since 2015.
-According to its own statements, the company wants to continue expanding the area of renewable energies, including the business with long-term power contracts (Power Purchase Agreements, PPA).
+According to its own statements, the company wants to continue expanding the area of renewable energies, including long-term power contracts (Power Purchase Agreements, PPA).
 Processes will be increasingly digitalised in order to increase synergies and become more competitive.

 Company

 The Axpo Group supplies some 3 million people and several thousand industrial and commercial enterprises in Northeastern Switzerland and Central Switzerland with energy and energy-related services.
 Axpo Holding is owned by the cantons of Northeastern Switzerland and their utilities.

 Company figures

 The following table presents Axpo's company figures for the financial years 2011–12 to 2019–20: